J007T/Pipe-App/REFACTORING.md

 ## Success Criteria

 The refactoring is complete when:
-- ✅ All 6 tools work identically to original
+- âœ… All 6 tools work identically to original
-- ✅ All calculations produce same results
+- âœ… All calculations produce same results
-- ✅ Message format matches standard exactly
+- âœ… Message format matches standard exactly
-- ✅ Theme switching works
+- âœ… Theme switching works
-- ✅ No console errors
+- âœ… No console errors
-- ✅ Mobile responsive
+- âœ… Mobile responsive
-- ✅ Code is organized and documented
+- âœ… Code is organized and documented
-- ✅ README is complete
+- âœ… README is complete

 ---